Learn the stages of business growth

 3).
 If you haven’t yet determined best practices for your industry and implemented them in your company, do it now.
 (This article was written primarily for aftermarket companies but it does apply to other industries.)

 4).
-If you aren’t yet an expert in strategic planning, learn it or hire an expert now.
+If you aren’t yet an expert in strategic planning, learn it and hire a strategic planning consultant now.

 5).
-You will probably need experienced managers in more than one layer of your company, but resist the temptation to add too many layers.
+You’ll probably need experienced managers in more than one layer of your company, but resist the temptation to add too many layers.
 Remain lean.
 At this stage your company’s employees have evolved from broad responsibilities/”wearing many hats” to narrower responsibilities.

 6).
 Assess your company’s entrepreneurial spirit.
-Is it still there like it was at the last stage?
+Is it still there like it was at the last stage and like at the beginning?
 If not, you’d better figure out how to light that flame again.
 Do it now.

 If you can’t easily define your core competencies then you might have a strategic problem brewing.

 Most well-run, highly profitable companies in the performance aftermarket or any other industry can point to one of three core competencies: product development and innovation, customer relationships, or operations.
 For more information see our blog post “Rule of Three Marketing: Market Share and Market Dynamics.”